 Shoulder pain refers to the pain experienced in and around the shoulder.
 The most common cause of shoulder pain is the shoulder disorders.
 It is one among the common complaint, and the pain causes great deal of pain as well as discomfort.
-At times the shoulder pain will be related to the injury to another
+At times the shoulder pain will be related

 Sports injuries are injuries that occur in athletic activities.
 Some sports injuries result from accidents; others are due to poor training practices, improper equipment, lack of conditioning, or insufficient warm up and stretching.
 Many sports injuries can be due to overuse of a part of the body when participating in an activity.
 Other types of injuries can be caused by hard contact with something.
 Sports injuries typically involve the musculoskeletal system, which includes the muscles, bones, and associated tissues like cartilage.